ParkerProgrammer/PasswordGenerator/README.md

 # PasswordGenerator
-A password generator created using Python
+A password generator created with Python